ec-coding/BANKI/BANKI Answers.md

 - [ ] B18) Tell me about your dream job?
 What do you really want to do with your career?

-  - **Cause:** I would like to work in a position that spurs me to continuously improve upon my skill-set.
-I loathe the thought of becoming stagnant with my ambitions, and am always looking to gain higher ground with my learning and self-improvement.
+  - **Cause:** I’ve been a software engineer for a while now and I want my skill set to be tied to my passions.
   - **Action:**
   - **Result:**